 Birthing Ball/Work Chair - This was so helpful.
 I initially ordered it as my birthing ball (it is a FANTASTIC tool for labor), but also started using it as my work chair at my desk in my third trimester and noticed a big improvement in my posture and hip pain (which in turn helps keep the baby in an optimal birthing position).

 Hypnobirthing Birthing Classes - I did a lot of research and feel that out of all the classes that you can take, hypnobirthing is the most helpful/applicable (I also recommend the hypnobirthing book above in the books section).
 We used the Cap Wellness Center in Encinitas, CA (highly recommend them along with all of their other services - prenatal chiropractic, massage, etc.), but if you don't live in the area, using this search tool to find Certified Hypnobirthing classes near you.

 Facebook Group - "Parenthood! with Liz Wolfe NTP" - this group is an AMAZING resource and community for all things pregnancy and babies!
-It's such an amazing support for all mamas who want to learn or have questions about everything from prenatal/pregnancy care to recommendations for products (you can ask other mama's what their favorite stroller or baby sling was), to asking for advice postpartum/with a baby.
+It's such a great support for all mamas who want to learn or have questions about everything from prenatal/pregnancy care to recommendations for products (you can ask other mama's what their favorite stroller or baby sling was), to asking for advice postpartum/with a baby.

 There it is.
 My list of what I've found to be most helpful throughout pregnancy.
 I sincerely hope that it is helpful to you as well and please let me know if you have any questions!
-Also, please feel free to share this post with any other pregnant mamas you know!